See all the licenses and permits you need to operate a food truck legally in the state of California

 - Wide-ranging as it is dependent on claims history and the type of coverage.

-Getting all the licences and permits to operate a food truck in California can be a bit overwhelming when you have to navigate both federal, state and local regulations.
+Getting all the licenses and permits to operate a food truck in California can be a bit overwhelming when you have to navigate both federal, state, and local regulations.

 However, once you get the first couple of steps right like choosing your business structure and registering with the IRS to pay taxes the rest can be easier, especially when you have a roadmap of the steps you need to take.